 During operation different movement patterns may occur at the same time.
+As a first approximation, the different movement clearances can be summed up proportionally in linear correlation to 100% of the allowable movement clearance.
 This has to be taken into account during the piping design and the manufacturer should be able to verify the reduction of movement absorption when different movement patterns occur simultaneously.

 The flexibility of PTFE bellows is expressed by spring rates.
 They are specified for axial, lateral and angular movements and are depending on temperature.
 Spring rates have to be provided by the supplier.

 Apart from the influence of the temperature the wall thickness of the bellow also influences the flexibility of standard expansion joints.
 This is only of marginal importance for the compensation of thermal expansion on a pipe bridge, it is however most important for connection of expansion joints with equipment for example in graphite or FRP or with pumps where the spring rate is the crucial design parameter for the strain at pipe nozzles or for vibration absorption.